weka/csi-wekafs/docs/deployment.md

 ### Install CSI Snapshot Controller and Snapshot CRDs

-To enable Kubernetes-controlled snapshots, install the CSI Snapshot Controller and the [CSI external-snapshotter](#user-content-fn-1)[^1] CRD manifests.
+To enable Kubernetes-controlled snapshots, install the CSI Snapshot Controller and the CSI external-snapshotter CRD manifests.

-{% hint style="info" %}
+**Note**: The CSI external-snapshotter is a sidecar container in Kubernetes.
+It monitors for VolumeSnapshot and VolumeSnapshotContent objects and triggers snapshot operations against a CSI endpoint.
+It’s part of the Kubernetes’ CSI implementation.

-On RedHat OpenShift Container Platform (OCP) those definitions might be preinstalled.
+**Note**: On RedHat OpenShift Container Platform (OCP) those definitions might be preinstalled.
-{% endhint %}

 1. On the workstation you manage Kubernetes from, clone the CSI external-snapshotter from its GitHub repository.